The First Taste Of Fall Underway For Millions | Weather.com

 The August Chill

-Behind the front, cooler, drier air will sweep across a large portion of the country.
-Temperatures are expected to run up to 25 degrees below average from the Plains to the Midwest — and even reach into parts of the South.
+Behind the front, cooler, drier air will sweep across a large portion of the country, including the Plains, Midwest, East, even parts of the South.

 How Long Could It Last?

-This map shows the temperature trend for August 28 - September 1, which shows a large pool of cool air settled over much of the Plains, Midwest and even parts of the South.
+This map shows the temperature trend for September 1-5, which shows a large pool of cool air settled over much of the Plains, Midwest and even parts of the South.

-This kind of late August cool-down doesn’t come around often.
+This kind of late summer cool-down doesn’t come around often.
 If you can, open the windows, head outside, and enjoy the fresh air.
 It may not last long, but hopefully this little taste of fall will be a welcome treat for millions.

 Jennifer Gray is a weather and climate writer for weather.com.
 She has been covering some of the world's biggest weather and climate stories for the last two decades.